Memorial defensive back Jaylon Guilbeau reopens recruitment - Port Arthur News

 “He has a lot of people pulling on him,” Morgan said.
 “You see some people not handle it well.
 He handles it really well and is mature with the guidance of his parents.
 He has a bunch of schools pulling.
 He has a lot going on.
 He graduates in December.
 That decision is six months from now.
 Not six months and he can think about it.
 He is moving in six months and is enrolling somewhere in January.”

-Guilbeau played a key role in the Titan’s undefeated regular season last year and rejoins to a defensive unit that was the best in the district and returns seven starters.
+Guilbeau played a key role in the Titans’ undefeated regular season last year and rejoins a defensive unit that was the best in the district and returns seven starters.

 New Bridge City coach Cody McGuire details championship approach